-Toxic Masculinity is the rigid gender role definition of manliness which can jeopardize the wellbeing of men and society at large.
+Toxic Masculinity is the rigid gender role definition of manliness that can jeopardize the wellbeing of men and society at large.
 Being the mother of a son who has yet to learn about his roles in this world, this topic is really important for me to address.
-Of course I can only state examples or results from researches but to give you an insider’s perspective I have collaborated with Joe a fellow blogger, sports journalist and editor to give you ‘men’s prospective on men’s issue’.
-He was nice enough to take time out on a short notice and answer my questions which I have shared at the end of this blog post.
+Of course, I can only state examples or results from researches but to give you an insider’s perspective I have collaborated with Joe a fellow blogger, sports journalist, and editor to give you ‘men’s perspective on men’s issues.
+He was nice enough to take time out on short notice and answer the questions which I have shared at the end of this blog post.

-there is not much buzz about body Image issues men or male population faces.
+there is not much buzz about body Image issues men or the male population faces.
 In fact, if any male person tries to speak about such issues, they are confronted and ridiculed.
-You think I am wrong?
-You think men can get acceptances and support in whichever issue they are struggling with?
-Ok then why are you familiar with terms like ‘not man enough’ ‘sissy’ and ‘be a man’.
+Do you think I am wrong?
+Do you think men can get acceptances and support in whichever issue they are struggling with?
+Ok, then why are you familiar with terms like ‘not man enough’ ‘sissy’ and ‘be a man’.

 Let me present to you a case study to get us started on building my case.

 Body Image Issues in Men and Online Bullying

 Recently I came across an article that shared Tyler Kingkade’s (Senior Editor at Huffington Post) perspective about body image issues in men and in the comment section an anonymous person brutally criticized stating Tyler Kingkade cannot speak for all men and his opinion was atypical for men.
 Tyler struggled with his weight all his life and had been conscious of his body since his teenage.

 He only began to see his avoidance of certain social situations as a body image issue when he was 27 years old.
 It took him so long because he was not anorexic but bulimic.
 He shared that he was unable to talk about it because his masculinity forbids it.